‘Pure Americana’: the Cape Cod house that Paul and Bunny Mellon built

 The estate has more than 500 feet of waterfront, a dock and access to a private island, now serving as a protected bird sanctuary.
 Photo: courtesy of William I. Koch

+Paul passed away in 1999.
 Koch bought the house and 26 acres from Bunny in 2013.
 Not long afterwards, he purchased an adjoining acre of land that she had gifted to a sailing companion, in order to create a private compound.

-Since then he has retained the charming appeal of the house, using it to accommodate visitors to his primary Cape Cod residence nearby.
+Since then, he has retained the charming appeal of the house, using it to accommodate visitors to his primary Cape Cod residence nearby.
 ‘It is important to me to preserve the home the way I remember it when I used to visit Paul and Bunny, and to maintain their influence and style over the estate,’ Koch told the New York Post.

-‘My main Cape home is next door — it is plenty big for my friends and family now,’ Koch explained to the Wall Street Journal of his decision to sell the Mellons’ former house.
+‘My main Cape home is next door — it is plenty big for my friends and family now,’ Koch explained to the Wall Street Journal regarding his decision to sell the Mellons’ former house.
 ‘It is time for someone else to enjoy this marvellous property.’

 Sign up for Going Once, a weekly newsletter delivering our top stories and art market insights to your inbox